k-venkatesan/value-odds-tracker/documentation/continuous-integration.md

 been set up for this project that triggers the following automated checks for every push made to the repository:
-- code-formatting: The codebase is scanned using the formatting tool described in [Code Style](code-style.md) - this job only checks for conformance to the tool's standard and does not make any modifications - if the check fails, follow the instructions in the [Code Style](code-style.md) document to reformat the code appropriately.
+- code-formatting: The codebase is scanned using the formatting tool described in [Code Style](code-style.md) - this job only checks for conformance to the tool's standard and does not make any modifications - if the check fails, follow the instructions in the [Code Style](code-style.md) document to reformat the code appropriately